Quarantine for coronavirus (COVID-19)

 Living with other people while in quarantine

-If you are well, others you live with don’t need to quarantine unless they also meet the criteria.
+If you are well, others you live with don’t need to quarantine unless they also meet the criteria or they are directed to quarantine by a public health unit.
 You should limit your contact with them as much as possible by:

 - staying in your own room

 - using a separate bathroom, if you can